hectorrios/SugarAdvancedWorkflowCustomPHPMethods/README.md

 ## The Registry
-The registry class *Sugarcrm\Sugarcrm\modules\pmse_Project\AWFCustomActionRegistry* handles the keeping track of all executors that are registered with it.
-It provides the information to the SugarBPM front-end if there are any executors that have been configured for a Process Definition.
+The registry class *Sugarcrm\Sugarcrm\modules\pmse_Project\AWFCustomActionRegistry* keeps track of all executors that are registered with it.
+It provides the information to the SugarBPM front-end if there are any executors that have been configured for a module that can be leveraged for any Process Definitions for that module.

 ## Creating new Strategies
+Once this library has been installed, creating new logic that can be leveraged in a SugarBPM Process Definition involves the following two steps.

 1. **Very important** create a new namespaced class in **custom/include/awfactions** and make sure it implements the AWFCustomLogicExecutor interface.
-1a.
-Implement the methods on the interface.
+    - Implement the methods on the interface.
 The AWFCustomLogicExecutor has two direct methods and inherits the "run" method from PMSERunnable interface.
 The "run" method is where any custom logic should be placed.
 2. Create an "after_entry_point" logic hook
-2a.
-The actual hook class should create an entry for the Executor class into the DI Container.
+    - The actual hook class should create an entry for the Executor class into the DI Container.
 It is **important** that the key be the FQCN of the class being instantiated.
 See file *custom/logichooks/application/RegisterTheStarterCustomAction.php* file for an example.